discipl/core/README.md

 ```

 ### `subscribe`
-Returns a promise with which you can effectively subscribe on the event that a new claim is added to the channel of the given ssids.
+Returns a promise with which you can effectively subscribe on the event that a new claim matching the given ssid, predicate and/or object is added to some channel.
 Note not yet implemented

 ```
-async subscribe(ssid)
+async subscribe(ssid, predicate, object)
 ```